Co-director, ADR Scotland (Scottish Centre for Administrative Data Research)

 Co-director, ADR Scotland (Scottish Government)

 Roger is the Scottish Government’s Chief Statistician and Data Officer.
 He has overall responsibility for the coordination and implementation of professional standards that help maintain trustworthiness in the use of data, its quality, and that deliver improved outcomes for people in Scotland.
-Roger is co-director of ADR Scotland.
+Roger is co-director of ADR Scotland and a member of the ADR UK Leadership Committee.

 Head of Data Sharing & Linkage Unit, ADR Scotland (Scottish Government)

 Alessia is the senior officer within Scottish Government responsible for maximising the impact of the ADR Scotland investment.
 As a dually qualified Italian/Scottish Solicitor and Notary Public, Alessia had a former career in private practice, and since joining the Scottish Government she has led on a number of change programmes in fast-paced and high profile policy areas.

 Tracey is responsible for the development and delivery of the Scottish Centre for Administrative Data Research (SCADR)'s programmes and, together with colleagues in Scottish Government, for the successful delivery of the ADR Scotland programme of work.
 She has extensive experience of management within universities and supporting senior academics in the development and implementation of strategy, most recently as Director of Professional Services in the School of GeoSciences at the University of Edinburgh.